-Although the Napa Valley is known for its delicious and high quality wines, it’s difficult to overlook the region’s beauty and desirable temperate climate.
+Although the Napa Valley is known for its delicious and high-quality wines, it’s difficult to overlook the region’s beauty and desirable temperate climate.
 The ideal vineyard environment is also one wanting of outdoorsy adventurers looking for a good frolic in the Bay Area’s surrounding hills.
-This is precisely what has attracted so many competitors to the Napa Valley Marathon each spring for the past 37 years.
-This small West Coast race, taking place Sunday, March 6, 2016, has earned a reputation for providing outstanding support to runners, as well as its beautiful point-to-point course.
+This is precisely what has attracted so many competitors to the Napa Valley Marathon each spring since 1979.
+This small West Coast race has earned a reputation for providing outstanding support to runners, as well as its beautiful point-to-point course.
 Also, lending to the race’s popularity is the coveted destination of Napa Valley, where runners come to race while enjoying a wonderful weekend getaway.

 The Napa Valley Marathon was voted the best road race in the country by the Road Runners Club of America.
 It has earned a reputation for its excellence as a road race as well as the community surrounding it, providing great support services, charitable causes, and a beautiful route.
 This course is great for beginning marathoners as it is mostly downhill, descending nearly 300 feet from start to finish.